Eastern Star Schools

-Eastern Star Schools are founded in 2006 as a private bilingual school in Vientiane, Laos.
-Its name was Eastern Star Bilingual School, and this name changed in 2016 to the current name, Eastern Star Schools.
-School offers coed education in English and Lao for students age 2 to 18 in three different locations.
+International School of Laos (former Eastern Star Schools) is founded in 2006 as a private bilingual school in Vientiane, Laos.
+Its name was Eastern Star Bilingual School, and this name changed in 2016 to the current name, International School of Laos.
+School offers coed education in English and Lao for students age 2 to 18 in two different locations.

 School has students and teachers from 30 different nationalities.

 HISTORY

 Opened in 2006 by Mr. Yasmun at Nongbone Village of Xaysetha District.
 Part of the current main campus location was already a private school operated by a local educator.
 Mr. Yasmun leased the existing building with its students and surrounding land to extend the campus to a modern private school serving from age 2–18 with a bilingual curriculum.
 At the same time, Eastern Star Schools operated an international kindergarten called Eastern Star International Kindergarten Watnak at the Watnak Village of Sissatanak District.

 A three-story lecture hall with 2 science labs, 1 ICT lab, 27 classrooms and 4 offices completed and start serving students in 2012.

 In 2015, Eastern Star Schools opened first English medium International School of the Southern Laos at the Pakse.

 In 2016, Eastern Star International Kindergarten Watnak moved to a bigger campus in a closer neighborhood and its name changed to Eastern Star International School Thongkan and primary section was added.

 School also owner and operator of one of the Lao Premier League’s football club called Eastern Star FC.